-Skills and competency are assessed on a four-monthly basis at annual staff appraisals and 1-2-1 meetings and a programme of continuous professional development is implemented to ensure the maintenance of essential knowledge and skills.
+Skills and competency are assessed at annual staff appraisals, midyear reviews and 1-2-1 meetings and a programme of continuous professional development is implemented to ensure the maintenance of essential knowledge and skills.

-The Food Law Code of Practice England (2015) lays down new competency demonstration requirements for food officers which took effect from 1 April 2016.
-The Service has taken steps, including the provision of additional time and resources, to ensure the new requirements are met.
+The Food Law Code of Practice England (2015) laid down new competency demonstration requirements for food officers which took effect from 1 April 2016 (which have been further clarified in the Food Law Code of Practice England (2017)).
+The Service has taken steps, including the provision of additional time and resources, to ensure the new requirements of 20 hours of CPD per annum are met.